Rioja: The Region That Rewards the Curious

 The traditional classification still holds: Joven (young, little or no oak), Crianza (one year in barrel, one in bottle), Reserva (one year in barrel, two in bottle), and Gran Reserva (two years in barrel, three in bottle).
 These are minimum requirements, and many producers age well beyond them.
 The newer classifications, Viñedo Singular (single vineyard) and Vino de Zona (village wine), sit alongside rather than replacing the old system.
 What this means in practice is that you can now find a Rioja labelled with a specific village or vineyard name, much as you would in Burgundy, and the wines coming out of this movement are some of the most exciting in Spain.

 For everyday drinking, Muga's Reserva ($18-22) is hard to beat.
 It is made entirely in oak, including fermentation, which gives it a richness and texture that belies its modest price.
-We have poured this for friends who claim they only drink Napa Cabernet, and it has won every single one of them over.

 What to Drink Now